Is there anyone better to play a round with than a mid-handicapper? The easy answer: no.

 Nothing on this list gives you better value, but some sets of irons (like, for example, the Cleveland Launcher HBs) are more traditional and play to different strengths.

-Still, be advised: The F8s are solid, innovative, and they seem to deliver on the bold promises they make.
+Still, be advised: The F8s are solid, innovative, forgiving irons, giving you better control out on the course and they seem to deliver on the bold promises they make for mid handicappers.
+We think these irons are a great addition to any mid handicappers golf bag!

 Cleveland is a brand with a long track record of producing high-performing, playable clubs.